1108Roberto/CareConnect/README.md

-this shit might not even run shoutout deepseek
+this shit doesnt even run lmfao good luck

 read the [TODO](./TODO.md) file to see what's missing